sybrew/the-seo-framework/readme.txt

 			* Only users with plugin activation capabilities can see this message.
 		* Breadcrumbs are now rendered on non-hierarchival pages, too.
 		* The post-edit and global SEO settings' tabs now support keyboard navigation.
 You'll notice they'll have an accessible border around them when using keyboard navigation.
+		* Polylang string translation support on titles and descriptions.
 	* **Improved:**
 		* The plugin can now downgrade its database version to the currently installed version automatically.
 This makes sure necessary future upgrade procedures are reinstated when you choose to downgrade (for any reason).
 			* Since TSF v3.0.6 this happens when a user saved the options, but this could lead to inconsistent behavior on WordPress Multisite installations.